nitintinn/phonebook/README.md

 # Phonebook App

-The Phonebook App is a mobile application designed to manage and organize your contacts efficiently.
+The Phonebook App is an iOS mobile application designed to manage and organize your contacts efficiently.
 It allows users to add, edit, delete, and search for contacts with ease.

 ## Features